 Before you get started with the fix, make sure you make a good backup of your pst-file first (I know, there is some irony to that…).

 - Since the backup location is stored as a property within the pst-file itself, we’ll need a tool that can edit these properties.
-I use MFCMAPI for this which is a free tool hosted on CodePlex which is the Open Source Community from Microsoft.
+I use MFCMAPI for this which is a free tool hosted on its official development website on GitHub and developed by Stephen Griffin from Microsoft.

 - In the main window choose;